polyaxon/polyaxon/site/docs/management/ui/agents.md

 <blockquote class="commercial">This is part of our commercial offering.</blockquote>

-Polyaxon Agent is the tool that allows to orchestrate runs on user's clusters.
+Polyaxon Agent is the tool that allows to orchestrate runs on the remote clusters.

 Every organization comes with a default agent.

 ## Create agents

-If you have access you can create a new agents.
+If you have access you can create new agents.

 ![agent-create](../../../../content/images/dashboard/agents/create.png)

-Once you create an agent, you can processed to deploy it, please check the [agent setup](/docs/setup/agent/)
+Once you create an agent, you can proceed to deploy it, please check the [agent setup](/docs/setup/agent/)

 ## Manage agents